Published: 23 June 2017

 Can city law firms offer more than local firms?

 Stringer Clark guarantees the same or more for locals than any city firm.
-We consider ourselves truly local lawyers as we have offices in Colac, Ballarat, Warrnambool, Portland, Horsham, Ararat, Hamilton and Cobden.
+We consider ourselves truly local lawyers as we have offices in Colac, Ballarat, Warrnambool, Portland, Horsham, Ararat and Hamilton.
 This means we have access to a local network of brilliant legal minds when we need it.
 In addition we are strongly connected with the Melbourne office of Ryan Carlisle Thomas, so we can access Melbourne resources if ever required.

 Stringer Clark was established more than 100 years ago to help local people fight for their legal rights.
 This means we also have enough local people to acknowledge and refer our service that there is no need to travel to the city.